biojava/biojava.github.io/wiki/Dazzle.md

 ([DAS](http://www.biodas.org)).

 It is implemented as a Java servlet, using the BioJava APIs.
-Dazzle is a modular system which uses small "datasource" plugins to provide access to a range of databases.
+Dazzle is a modular system which uses small "datasource plugins" to provide access to a range of databases.
 Several [general-purpose plugins](Dazzle:plugins "wikilink") are included in the package, and it it straightforward to [ develop new